ardiehl/pylontech/readme.md

 # Pylontech
-## API to query Pylontech Batteries as well as writing Battery data to InfluxDB (V1/V2)
+## API to query Pylontech Batteries as well as writing Battery data to InfluxDB (V1/V2) or other influxdb2 line protocol compatible software (e.g. telegraf or questdb)

 This code provides:
 - a library to read data from Pylontech Batteries (tested with UC3000)